Jabidah massacre: Founding of the Muslim Independence Movement

+Founding of Ansarul Islam

+Another organization founded in response to the Jabidah Massacre and the account of Jibin Arula was Ansarul Islam (also spelled Ansar El Islam, lit.
+Helpers of Islam), under the leadership of Domocao Alonto, Salipada Pendatun and Sayyid Capt.
+Kalingalan Caluang.

 Founding of the Bangsamoro Liberation Organization

-When Rashid Lucman's call for the House of Representatives didn't get enough congressional support, he became convinced that Muslims should rule themselves in Muslim Mindanao – a conviction which led him to eventually establish the Bangsamoro Liberation Organization (BMLO) after the end of his term in 1969.
+When Rashid Lucman's call for the House of Representatives did not get enough congressional support, he became convinced that Muslims should rule themselves in Muslim Mindanao—a conviction which led him to eventually establish the Bangsamoro Liberation Organization (BMLO) after the end of his term in 1969.
+Bangsamoro Liberation Organization (BMLO) founders were Rashid Lucman, Salipada Pendatun, Domocao Alonto, Hamid Kamlian, Sayyid Sharif Capt.
+Kalingalan Caluang, Udtog Matalam and Atty.
+Macapantun Abbas Jr.

 Martial law and the creation of the Moro National Liberation Front

 On September 23, 1972, Ferdinand Marcos announced that he had placed the entirety of the Philippines, including Muslim Mindanao, under Martial law.
-While Matalam's MIM was already defunct, one of its former members, Nur Misuari, established the Moro National Liberation Front (MNLF) a month after the declaration of Martial Law, on October 21, 1972.
+While Matalam's MIM was already defunct, one of its former members, Nur Misuari, established the Moro National Liberation Front (MNLF) a month after the declaration of martial law, on October 21, 1972.
 Lucman's BMLO eventually expressed support for the MNLF.

 Proclamation 1081 dissolved the various political groups that had been previously established in the Moro provinces, and with the MIM having already been dissolved, Marcos' declaration of martial law effectively assured the MNLF, which was more radical than its predecessors, would come to dominate the Moro separatist movement.